Go Ad-Free

 Choline Boosts Brain Power Throughout Lifespan

 Eggs are rich in cholesterol but also in choline.
-Several studies show that adequate choline boosts brain function in older adults.
+Studies show that adequate betaine and choline boost brain function in older adults.

 Could Eggs Be Good for the Brain?